-With its sunny slopes, devastating scenery, exciting skiing and lively après ski, Verbier, Switzerland, is rightly lauded as one of the must-visit resorts in the world.
+With its sunny slopes, devastating scenery, exciting skiing and lively après ski, Verbier, Switzerland, is rightly lauded as one of the must-visit resorts in the world - even having been awarded the title of the World's Best Ski Resort by the World Ski Awards for the second year in a row.

 Its proximity to Geneva makes it a fashionable destination for well-heeled weekenders from the city as well as affluent international visitors who come as much for the buzz as for the superb and challenging ski area.